berniwal/swin-transformer-pytorch/README.md

 - `head_dim`: int.
 What dimension each head should have.
 - `window_size`: int.
-What window size to use, make sure that after each downscaling the image is still divisible by the window size.
+What window size to use, make sure that after each downscaling the image dimensions are still divisible by the window size.
 - `downscaling_factors`: 4-tuple of ints.
 What downscaling factor to use in each stage.
 Make sure image dimension is large enough for downscaling factors.